wpmudev/shared-ui-react/packages/react-modal/docs/notes/docs-replace-one.md

 #### **Load Modals**

 Finally, we need to load both modals accordingly to what we want.
-First, the "Open Modal" trigger button will show the **Modal One**.
-Once it is loaded the user can interact with it by clicking on the "authorize" button to close it and replace it with the **Modal Two**. `useState()` will also help us to show and hide the modals.
+First, the "Open Modal" trigger button will show the "Modal One."
+Once it is loaded, the user can interact with it by clicking on the "authorize" button to close it and replace it with the "Modal Two." `useState()` will also help us to show and hide the modals.

 ```jsx
 const SampleContent = () => {